hmchen47/Programming/Python/Scraping/WebScraping-Udemy/03-Processing.md

 ## 07. Requests library

-+ requests
 + Requests: a python library
 + download the source code
   + page text or contents
   + from the target web page
 + first determining the URL of the web page to be scraped
 + using a request method call `get`
 + the `get` method performing a `GET` request

 ## 08. requests.get() method

++ using a web browser (chrome or explorer)

++ visit a we page

++ web browser makes a `GET` request to tge web server

++ web server: the web page data/files stored

++ returns the files after a `GET` request

++ browser renders the web page files for humans to be able to read

++ files in different forms: HTML, CSS, & Javascript

 ## 09. Introduction to HTML